LiTrans/litrans_web/content/news/ella-ctrf.md

 {{< figure src="/news/images/ella.png" width="85%">}}

 <!--more-->
-In recognition of her research on the development of socially-aware sidewalk robots, Elahe (Ella) Sherafat has been granted the Transportation Canada Scholarship in Transportation Safety and Security for the academic year 2023-2024.
-This prestigious award is presented by the Canadian Transportation Research Forum (CTRF) and Transport Canada - Transports Canada.
-Moreover, she has been invited to deliver a presentation at the 59th annual conference of the Canadian Transportation Research Forum, scheduled for May 2024 in British Columbia.
+In recognition of her research on the development of socially-aware sidewalk robots, Elahe (Ella) Sherafat has been granted the [2023-2024 Transportation Safety and Security scholarship](https://ctrf.ca/?page_id=1206).
+This prestigious award is presented by the [Canadian Transportation Research Forum (CTRF)](https://ctrf.ca/) and is sponsored by [Transport Canada](https://tc.canada.ca/en).
+Moreover, she has been invited to deliver a presentation of her research at the [59th annual conference of the Canadian Transportation Research Forum](https://ctrf.ca/?page_id=9904), scheduled for May 2024 in British Columbia.